bluebrown/docker-sd-and-lb-strategies/blogpost.md

 If you only ask for the `service` docker will perform `internal load balancing` between container in the same network and `external load balancing` to handle requests from outside.

-When swarm is used, docker will additionally use an two special [overloay networks](https://docs.docker.com/network/overlay/).
-It will use an `ingress network` on each host which handled trafic to the swarm and allows to query any service from any node in the swarm.
-Additionally it will create a bridge network called `docker_gwbridge` which connected the individual docker hosts and their overloay networks (including ingress).
+When swarm is used, docker will additionally use two special [overloay networks](https://docs.docker.com/network/overlay/).
+An `ingress network` on each host which handles incomming trafic to the swarm and allows to query any service from any node in the swarm.
+Additionally it will create a bridge network called `docker_gwbridge` which connectes the individual docker hosts and their overloay networks (including ingress).

+When using swarm to [deploy services](https://docs.docker.com/compose/compose-file/#deploy), the  behavior as described in the examples below will not work unless endpointmode is set to dns roundrobin instead of vip.

+> endpoint_mode: vip - Docker assigns the service a virtual IP (VIP) that acts as the front end for clients to reach the service on a network.
+Docker routes requests between the client and available worker nodes for the service, without client knowledge of how many nodes are participating in the service or their IP addresses or ports.
+(This is the default.)

+> endpoint_mode: dnsrr - DNS round-robin (DNSRR) service discovery does not use a single virtual IP.
+Docker sets up DNS entries for the service such that a DNS query for the service name returns a list of IP addresses, and the client connects directly to one of these.
+DNS round-robin is useful in cases where you want to use your own load balancer, or for Hybrid Windows and Linux applications.

 ## Example